 Definition of the underlying causes of human genetic disorders that exhibit replication fork instability

 Mutations in genes that preserve replication fork stability cause genetic disorders affecting human development and predisposing to premature aging and cancer, including Bloom and Werner syndromes, Fanconi anemia, Seckel syndrome, Nijmegen breakage syndrome and Schimke immuno-osseous dysplasia (SIOD) (Table 2) (Ciccia and Elledge, Mol Cell, 2010).
 SMARCAL1 is mutated in approximately half of the cases of SIOD (Clewing et al, Hum Mutat, 2007).
 We are currently defining the genetic bases for the remaining half of SIOD incidences.
-Furthermore, we are investigating how SMARCAL1 deficiency causes growth abnormalities and microcephaly using SMARCAL1 knockout mouse models and human cerebral organoids.
+Furthermore, we are investigating how SMARCAL1 deficiency causes growth abnormalities and microcephaly using SMARCAL1 knockout mouse models.